 Cause the compiler to call the given command as a preprocessor for each source file.
 The output of command is redirected to an intermediate file, which is compiled.
 If there are no compilation errors, the intermediate file is deleted afterwards.

 -ppx command

 After parsing, pipe the abstract syntax tree through the preprocessor command.
-The format of the input and ouput of the preprocessor are not yet documented.
+The module Ast\mapper, described in section 23.1, implements the external interface of a preprocessor.

 -principal